pronovic/hcoop-meetbot/DEVELOPER.md

 #### PyCharm

-Go to settings and find the `limnoria-meetbot` project.
+Go to settings and find the `hcoop-meetbot` project.
 Under **Python Interpreter**, select the Python virtualenv from above.

 Under **Project Structure**, mark both `src` and `tests` as source folders.
 In the **Exclude Files** box, enter the following: